Edinburgh Rape Crisis Centre: Following devolution

+First Chief Executive Officer

+Mridul Wadhwa's appointment as the organisation's CEO in 2021 proved controversial and was subject to protests.
+She moved from the Forth Valley Rape Crisis Centre, where there had also been protests.
+Protestors argued that the centre had relied upon a Schedule 9 exception under the Equality Act 2010 to limit applications to women.
+They argued that as Whadwa, a trans woman, held no Gender Recognition Certificate (GRC), she was legally ineligible for the role.
+Protests also took the form of direct harassement of Wadhwa, and on social media, and forced the centre to temporarily close and increase its security measures.

 In a 2021 interview on the Guilty Feminist podcast, Wadhwa said that ERCC would serve survivors with "unacceptable beliefs", including racism and transphobia, but that they should "expect to be challenged" on those beliefs.
-Wadhwa's comments were criticized, including by For Women Scotland, and Rowling stated that the comments inspired her to create Beira's Place.
+Wadhwa's comments were criticised, including by For Women Scotland, and J. K. Rowling stated that the suggestion that rape survivors should "reframe their trauma" inspired her to create Beira's Place as a by-and-for service, a support and counselling service for women who are survivors of sexual violence in Edinburgh which does not employ or serve transgender women.
 Wadhwa said her words were taken out context.

-In 2021, following abuse to staff on social media and in phone calls, the centre closed its doors temporarily and re-opened after additional security measure were taken.

-In 2024, the United Kingdom saw multiple employment tribunal cases over views on transgender people, and ERCC had one constructive dismissal claim in January.
-This claim, by Roz Adams, was successful.
-In May 2024, an employment tribunal gave a decision in favour of Adams, who was constructively dismissed by Edinburgh Rape Crisis Centre because of her 'gender-critical' beliefs.
-The employment judge said that Mridul Wadhwa, the chief executive of the Centre, had been involved in the disciplinary process, and referred to her as being behind a 'heresy hunt' against Adams.
-Compensation for Adams was to be determined at a later hearing.
-According to The Times, two members of the board resigned after the judgment.